hoffmangroup/umap/README.rst

 .. autoclass:: UnifyBowtie

+For each *k*-mer file, there will be a bowtie file with information of unique *k*-mers.
+For each chromosome, a binary vector with length of the chromosome will be created.
+If a *k*-mer starting at a given position is unique, the value will be 1.

 Merge data of various *k*-mers
 ------------------------------

 .. currentmodule:: combine_umaps
 .. autoclass:: CombineUmaps

+If the above steps are repeated for various *k*-mers, these data can be efficiently stored in a numeric vector for each chromosome.
+For each position, the length of the smallest *k*-mer that uniquely maps to that position is specified.

 Convert numeric vectors to BED and Wiggle